 Grissom Road – east of Bay Area Blvd. and just north of Clear was a two-lane rural open ditch roadway that was reconstructed to become a four-lane divided urban roadway, with accompanying drainage improvements between Abigail Ln. and W. Nasa Blvd.

-In the upcoming weeks, minor construction activities will resume which will entail adjusting the turn radius for both Massengale Lane and Shady Lane intersections.
-Overall site restoration and cleanup is still ongoing.
-Close-out phase of the project is continuing, which includes completing the punch list and providing the contractual documentation for record keeping
+The contractor has completed minor adjustments to the turn radii for both Massengale Lane and Shady Lane intersections.
+Site restoration and cleanup within the project limits is still ongoing.
+Frontier Communications is relocating a segment of fiber line along the southern right-of-way of Grissom Road and will be complete within the next couple of weeks.
+Close-out phase of the project is continuing, which includes completing the punch list and providing the contractual documentation for record keeping.

 Traffic Systems Improvements for League City Parkway at Landing Blvd, Magnolia Lane, and W. Bay Area Blvd

 The purpose of signalizing the all-way stop controlled intersections along League City Pkwy is to reduce traffic delays and prepare for future growth of traffic in the area.
-Dedicated right-turn lanes will also be added on some of the approaches.
-Improvements to the driveway for Gilmore Elementary, were also included, which will improve the overall efficiency of traffic at the intersection.
+For this project, dedicated right-turn lanes were also added on some of the approaches.
+Improvements to the driveway for Gilmore Elementary were made to improve the overall efficiency of traffic at the intersection.

 All traffic signals are now operational.
 Magnolia Meadow Ln was activated on Tuesday, June 27, 2023, Landing Blvd was activated on Thursday, July 27, 2023, and Bay Area Blvd was activated on Wednesday, August 2, 2023.
-The substantial completion inspection walkthrough was held on August 31st.
-The final completion inspection walkthrough was held Wednesday, November 8th.
-A few minor items require attention before the project can reach final acceptance and be closed out.
+All punchlist items from the final completion inspection walkthrough held in November have been completed.
+Final acceptance has been granted, and project is in process of final close out.

 SH3 & SH96 Intersection Improvements (matching funds for partnerships)